 Don’t forget to have fun with it.
 Making people laugh with a pun or a smart take on a common turn of phrase is a sure way to get your event to stick in their memory.

 The event description you register online is your introduction to the general public visiting the Culture Days website.
 It needs to hook people with a few sentences and entice them to attend.
 Here are some tips to help you write a great description.
 These can also serve as guidelines for issues and logistics as you get started on planning your event.

 Think journalistically: provide who, what, where, when, why and how at the top of your description:

 - Who are the artists, presenters and collaborators?
 Be sure to include the names of all the artists leading workshops, tours or talks once they are confirmed.
 Not only is it good to acknowledge their contribution, visitors to the website might know of them and want to attend for that reason.

-- Where your event takes place is indicated by where you place your marker on a map, and you can further provide a street address.
-While signage will be important on the weekend, be sure to indicate in the “directions” box any unusual instructions to find your location.
+- Where your event takes place is indicated by where you place your marker on the map, and you can further provide a street address.
+While signage will be important on the day(s) of your event, be sure to indicate in the directions box any unusual instructions to find your location.

-- When events occur (day, start time and end time) is selected using the calendar function after you enter the event description.
+- When events occur (day, start time, and end time) is selected using the calendar function after you enter the event description.
 This means that you don’t need to include date and time in this description.
-However, an important detail to indicate is whether or not people can drop-in to your event or if it is important that people arrive on time to participate.
+However, an important detail to indicate is whether or not people can drop-in to your event or if it’s important that people arrive on time to participate.

 - Why should the public want to attend your event?
 Tell them what makes it unique and interesting.